ChieuAnh-Nguyen/csv_postgres_connector/README.md

 Goals:

 1. Connect to Postgres using psycopg2
-2. Import csv's into a Postgres DB
+2. Import multiple csv's into a Postgres DB at a time

 Start Date: 10/12